SyotaHashimoto/ThreeColor/README.md

-# A Formalization of Three-Color Triangle Problem
+# A Formalization of The Three-Color Triangle Problem

 ## The three-color triangle problem